Simple Binary Hypothesis Testing under Local Differential Privacy and Communication Constraints: Introduction

 \subsubsection{Structure of Extreme Points under the Joint Range}

 In this section, we present results for the extreme points of the joint range of an arbitrary pair of distributions when transformed by a set of channels.
-Formally, if $\cC$ is a convex set of channels from $\cX$ to $\cY$, and $p$ and $q$ are two distributions on $\cX$, we are interested in the extreme points of the set $\cA := \{(\bT p, \bT q): \bT \in \cC\}$, which is a convex subset of $\Delta_{|\cY|} \times \Delta_{|\cY|}$.\new{\footnote{For $k \in \N$, we use $\Delta_{k}$ to denote the probability simplex on a domain of alphabet size $k$.}} The extreme points of a convex set are naturally insightful for maximizing quasi-convex functions, and we will present the consequences of the results in this section in \Cref{ssub:results_comp}.
+Formally, if $\cC$ is a convex set of channels from $\cX$ to $\cY$, and $p$ and $q$ are two distributions on $\cX$, we are interested in the extreme points of the set $\cA := \{(\bT p, \bT q): \bT \in \cC\}$, which is a convex subset of $\Delta_{|\cY|} \times \Delta_{|\cY|}$.\new{\footnote{For $k \in \N$, we use $\Delta_{k}$ to denote the probability simplex on a domain of alphabet size $k$.}} Recall that a point $a \in \cA$ is said to be an extreme point if $a$ cannot be expressed as a convex combination of two distinct points in $\cA$; i.e., if $a = \lambda b + (1-\lambda) c$ for $\lambda \in (0,1)$, then $b=c~(=a)$.
+The extreme points of a convex set are naturally insightful for maximizing quasi-convex functions, and we will present the consequences of the results in this section in \Cref{ssub:results_comp}.

 We consider two choices of $\cC$: first, when $\cC$ is the set of all channels from $\cX$ to $\cY = [\ell]$, and second, when $\cC$ is the set of all $\epsilon$-LDP channels from $\cX$ to $\cY = [\ell]$.
 We use $\cT_{\ell,k}$ to denote the set of all channels that map from $[k]$ to $[\ell]$.